Madison County 310 Board

 This organization was established under the Federal Community Mental Health Center Act of 1967 and Act 310 of the Alabama State Legislature.
 Alabama Act 310 provides for the formation of public corporations to contract with the Alabama Department of Mental Health in constructing facilities and operating programs for mental health services.
 Act 310 is codified in the Code of Alabama 1975, Sections 22-51-1 through 14.
 Entities formed under Act 310 are commonly referred to as "310 Boards."

-The roles and responsibilities of a Service Coordinator at the Madison County 310 Board are multi-faceted, and include maintaining files, monitoring services, and advocating on behalf of the individuals we serve.
-The primary responsibility of the Service Coordinator is to complete and maintain all waiver documents while adhering to necessary deadlines and requirements in order to preserve the waiver-eligible status of the individuals we serve.
+The roles and responsibilities of a Support Coordinator at the Madison County 310 Board are multi-faceted, and include maintaining files, monitoring services, and advocating on behalf of the individuals we serve.
+The primary responsibility of the Support Coordinator is to complete and maintain all waiver documents while adhering to necessary deadlines and requirements in order to preserve the waiver-eligible status of the individuals we serve.

-The Service Coordinator must adhere to this standard at all times, and ensure that this basic human right is protected.
-Finally, the Service Coordinator is expected to build good rapport with the individual and his/her family, and ensure their rights and wants are protected and voiced.
-A good relationship between the Service Coordinator, the person served, and his/her family is essential.
+The Support Coordinator must adhere to this standard at all times, and ensure that this basic human right is protected.
+Finally, the Support Coordinator is expected to build good rapport with the individual and his/her family, and ensure their rights and wants are protected and voiced.
+A good relationship between the Support Coordinator, the person served, and his/her family is essential.

 The Madison County 310 Board is an unbiased agency.
-This means that a Service Coordinator is not to share his/her personal opinion about any provider with any other provider, family, or person served.
+This means that a Support Coordinator is not to share his/her personal opinion about any provider with any other provider, family, or person served.